rockettheme/docs/Docs/wordpress/themes/g4myriad/faq.md

 How to Change the Logo as it Appears in the Main Menu
 -----

-The Myriad template features a text logo, with some accents (such as the white underlined) defined in CSS.
+The Myriad theme features a text logo, with some accents (such as the white underlined) defined in CSS.
 You can make changes to this to meet your individual needs.

 #### Step 1: Create a New Logo File